mavlink/MAVSDK-docs/en/python/quickstart.md

 ## Run SITL

 It is always good to make sure that SITL works before trying to connect MAVSDK to it.
-One way is to run the following commands in the `psh>` prompt when SITL is running:
+One way is to run the following commands in the `pxh>` prompt when SITL is running:

 ```
 commander takeoff